dev1virtuoso/eliza-ctss/README.md

 Type `login` and then the user name `eliza` or `slip`.
 It will prompt for a password which is the same as the user name,

+We use separate users for ELIZA and SLIP as there are some overlaps between files from both collections, and this allows us to select which ones to use at run time.
+Both accounts are under the system problem number `M1416` for simplicity of use.

 Up to 30 users can log in at the same time (via separate telnet connections to the emulator) but each account can only be logged in on